 This is the subhead for the blog post

 As we covered in a recent Search Engine Land column, there are strategies every kind of organization can and should employ as soon as possible to adapt to the realities of the age of social distancing.
-In this post, I’ll dive into how businesses with both increased and decreased demand should adjust their SEO priorities and strategies as the COVID-19 age unfurls.
+In this post, I’ll dive into how businesses with both increased and decreased demand should adjust their SEO priorities and strategies (and avoid making big SEO mistakes) as the COVID-19 age unfurls.

 If your business is suffering…

 There are some businesses that just won’t fare well during this time: gyms, spas, health clubs, hair salons, restaurants, retail, and more.
 Industries that require foot traffic to their brick-and-mortar locations for business are suffering most acutely.
 For industries whose bottom line has been negatively affected by Coronavirus, the challenge becomes staying relevant when your industry isn’t top of mind.